4 signs of mental health struggles

 - Set goals for yourself

-2. focus on the process and not on the outcome
+2. focus on progress, not perfection

 Focusing on your work progress rather than the outcome is a helpful approach to addressing mental health issues in the workplace.
 As Ralph Waldo Emerson said, “It's not the destination, it's the journey".